How Balance Transfer Cards Work

 Set a reminder 2 months before the 0% period ends

-If there's any remaining balance, consider whether to transfer again to a new 0% card or clear the rest.
-Don't let the balance sit at the high revert rate unnecessarily.
+If there is any remaining balance, consider whether to transfer again to a new 0% card or clear the rest.
+Do not let the balance sit at the high revert rate unnecessarily.

 Frequently Asked Questions